shu-z/germline_svm/README.md

 # Germline SVM Classifier

+Added preprocessing folder, which needs to be done in the following order:

+1. bedpe_combination
+2. filtering
+3. fuzzy_matching
+4. annotation

 SVM Classifier to distinguish between somatic and germline SVs when matched normals are not available.
 Primarily for use with MANTA and SvABA structural variant callers.